 Regardless if you’re sitting in economy, premium economy, business, or first class, smoking is not allowed under any circumstances.

-Can Pilots Smoke in the Cockpit?
+Pilots Can’t Smoke in the Cockpit

 Either through national, industry, or airline regulations, smoking is banned on planes – and this applies to both passengers and the cabin crew, including pilots.